xiao-ming-team/xiao-ming/readme.md

  * CSS
  * [NodesJS](https://nodejs.org/en/)

-## Getting started with Python and Flask for Web Development

-### Local Machine Setup

-Before we can begin develop on a local machine, we need to make sure all the required software are installed.

-* Python 3.x
-* Latest Browser: Chrome/Firefox/Edge
-* MySQL
-* python package: `virtualenv`
-* Code Editor: Visual Studio Code (recommended)
-* NodeJS

-**Special notes for MacOS users:** [homebrew](https://brew.sh/) is highly recommended as package manager on MacOS.

-To install homebrew, execute the following bash command:

-    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-If you already have homebrew you can install python3 and MySQL by executing:

-    brew install mysql python

 ### Quick Tutorial of Python Virtual Environment `virtualenv`
 `pip` provides a simple way of adding new functionality to your projects by downloading packages and install them on your computer, which we can them `import` in python scripts.
 However, one package may need other packages to be able to work, so `pip` will also install extra packages that the `import`ed package is dependent on.